emilyantosch/shc_pr3_vl/databases/slides_10/main.typ

   4. Entity-Relationship-Model
   5. Relationships
   6. Constraints
-  8. *Subqueries & Views*
+  8. Subqueries & Views
-  9. *Transactions*
+  9. Transactions
-  10. Database Applications
+  10. *Database Applications*
   11. Integrity, Trigger & Security
 ]

 == What is the goal of this chapter?
 #slide[
   - At the end of this lesson, you should be able to
-    - create views in PostgresQL and use them effectively and
+    - create a simple app using Java and PostgreSQL.
-    - use transactions to make safe changes, that can be undone if necessary.
 ]

 = Repetition